ihart-mhc/ihart-mhc.github.io/applications/development/python/index.md

 # Setup

-The suggested library for making client applications is [kivy](https://kivy.org/#home), which you can use to easily create graphical python applications.
+The recommended library for making client applications is [kivy](https://kivy.org/#home), which can be used to easily create graphical python applications.
 The sample python application uses kivy.
 Kivy must be [installed separately](https://kivy.org/#download).

 Another option is [Tkinter](https://wiki.python.org/moin/TkInter), which comes with most versions of python.

 ## Importing the `ihart` module

-First, make sure you have downloaded the latest version of the iHart project from this website (or cloned the repository from GitHub).
+First, make sure you have downloaded the latest version of the iHart project from [this website](/ihart/) (or cloned the repository from [GitHub](https://github.com/ihart-mhc/ihart)).

 The client library is located in the `client/library/python` folder in the iHart project.
-When setting up your application, you need to tell python where this folder is located, related to where you\'re working on your application.
+Python needs to know where this library is located.
+If you don't want to modify your python path, you can tell python where this folder is located, relative to where you\'re working on your application.

-First, copy these lines into your file, underneath your other `import` statements:
+To do so, copy these lines into your main application file, underneath your other `import` statements:

 	# Regular python imports
 	import sys, os

 	# Import the iHart client library.
-This path should be the relative path to the
+This path should be the path to the
 	# client/library/python folder in the ihart project.
 	IHART_PATH = "../../library/python/"